-Joy M. White, a member of the Senior Executive Service, is the Executive Director for the Space and Missile Systems Center and the Head of Contractor Activity (HCA) for the United States Space Force, Los Angeles Air Force Base, California.
+Joy M. White, a member of the Senior Executive Service, is the Executive Director for the Space Systems Command and the Head of Contractor Activity for the U.S. Space Force, Los Angeles Air Force Base, California.
 She is the principal assistant to the Program Executive Officer for Space for acquisition strategies, portfolio management and program execution.
-She acts for and with the commander in the execution of an annual budget of $9 billion to develop and deliver capabilities that provide the warfighter agile, integrated, resilient and protected effects in space to meet critical national imperatives.
-In this role, she leads a workforce of approximately 6,000 military, civilian and contractor personnel to enable the Space Warfighting Construct, preparing the nation to fight and win a conflict in space.
-Additionally, as the HCA, Ms. White works on behalf of the Secretary of the Air Force and the Assistant Secretary of the Air Force for Acquisitions to expedite the development of business processes and contracting solutions to capitalize on rapid acquisition of space assets in today’s competitive-space economy.
+She acts for and with the commander in the execution of an annual budget of $11 billion to develop and deliver capabilities that provide the warfighter agile, integrated, resilient and protected effects in space to meet critical national imperatives.
+In this role, she leads a workforce of approximately 10,000 military, civilian and contractor personnel to enable the Space Warfighting Construct, preparing the nation to fight and win a conflict in space.
+Additionally, as the HCA, Ms. White works on behalf of the Secretary of the Air Force and the Assistant Secretary of the Air Force for Acquisitions to expedite the development of business processes and contracting solutions to capitalize on rapid acquisition of space assets in today’s competitive space economy.

 Ms. White entered federal service in 1985 as a Copper Cap contracting intern at the Space and Missile Systems Center.
-Ms. White earned her contracting officer warrant, becoming a contracting officer for GPS.
+She earned her contracting officer warrant, becoming a contracting officer for Global Positioning System.
 In 1992, she transferred to the Office of the Assistant Secretary of the Air Force for Acquisition, Washington, D.C., serving an eight-year tenure in a variety of positions.
-In this role, she gained hands-on experience in law and regulatory analysis; spearheaded two joint service committees and spent several years in the Systems Acquisition Division, advising acquisition leadership on a wide range of strategies for programs including Global Hawk, Predator, F-15, Evolved Expendable Launch Vehicle and GPS.
+In this role, she gained hands-on experience in law and regulatory analysis, spearheaded two joint service committees and spent several years in the Systems Acquisition Division, advising acquisition leadership on a wide range of strategies for programs including Global Hawk, Predator, F-15, Evolved Expendable Launch Vehicle and GPS.

 1985 Bachelor of Business Administration, College of William and Mary, Williamsburg, Va.